Generic selectors

 A CALL TO ACTION

-In words of William Shakespeare, “What’s done cannot be undone.”
-No punishment what so ever can undo the unpardonable crime the brutal murder of this young doctor is a clarion call for the entire nation.
+In the words of William Shakespeare, “What’s done cannot be undone.”
+No punishment whatsoever can undo the unpardonable crime the brutal murder of this young doctor is a clarion call for the entire nation.
 It is not enough to mourn her loss; we must channel our grief into action.
 As editorial board members of the Indian Journal of Cardiovascular Diseases in Women (IJCDW), official journal of Women in Cardiology and Related Sciences, we strongly urge the medical community to stand in solidarity with the family of the victim and to advocate for the implementation of safety measures that protect all women in the health-care profession.
 We should honor her with the same respect we give to our soldiers.
 Just as we revere soldiers who sacrifice their lives defending our nation, this young doctor was equally dedicated, serving her country through her medical profession even at the time of her tragic death.
 Her commitment and sacrifice deserve the highest recognition and respect, paralleling that of our brave soldiers.

 We must also press for a change in societal attitudes toward women, ensuring that respect, dignity, and safety are upheld in all spheres of life.
 The loss of this promising young doctor is not just a tragedy for her family and friends but a loss for the entire health-care community.
 As we mourn, we must also ensure that her death is not in vain and that it sparks the much-needed changes to protect the lives of those who dedicate themselves to the service of others.